sencha-dev/powkit/README.md

 # Things to Note

-  - Most of these algorithms are partially optimized but I'm sure they could be improvemed.
+  - Most of these algorithms are partially optimized but I'm sure they could be improved.
 That being said, that will probably never happen since these have never been intended to be used for miner clients.
 All of these algorithms far surpass a reasonable threshold for performance and I have no intention of hypertuning them.
   - Cuckoo Cycle is built specifically for Aeternity.
 There is a modification of the `sipnode` function in the current version